-8.3.4 Undervoltage Lockout and Thermal Shutdown
+7.3.4 Undervoltage Lockout and Thermal Shutdown

-The LMR36006 incorporates an undervoltage-lockout feature on the output of the internal LDO (at the VCC pin).
-When VCC reaches 3.8 V (typ.), the device receives the EN signal and starts switching.
-When VCC falls below 3.3 V (typ.), the device shuts down, regardless of EN status.
+The LMR36510 incorporates an undervoltage lockout feature on the output of the internal LDO at the VCC pin.
+When VCC reaches about 3.7 V, the device is ready to receive an EN signal and start up.
+When VCC falls below about 3 V, the device shuts down, regardless of EN status.
 Because the LDO is in dropout during these transitions, the previously mentioned values roughly represent the input voltage levels during the transitions.

 Thermal shutdown is provided to protect the regulator from excessive junction temperature.
-When the junction temperature reaches about 170°C, the device shuts down; re-start occurs when the temperature falls to about 158°C.
+When the junction temperature reaches about 170°C, the device shuts down; re-start occurs when the temperature falls to about 158°C. For safe operation, the device must not be allowed to go into a short circuit condition while in thermal shutdown.

-8.4 Device Functional Modes
+7.4 Device Functional Modes

-8.4.1 Auto Mode
+7.4.1 Auto Mode

-In auto mode the device moves between PWM and PFM as the load changes.
-At light loads the regulator operates in PFM.
-At higher loads the mode changes to PWM.
+In auto mode, the device moves between PWM and PFM as the load changes.
+At light loads, the regulator operates in PFM.
+At higher loads, the mode changes to PWM.

-In PWM the regulator operates as a constant frequency, current mode, full synchronous converter using PWM to regulate the output voltage.
-While operating in this mode the output voltage is regulated by switching at a constant frequency and modulating the duty cycle to control the power to the load.
+In PWM, the regulator operates as a constant frequency, current mode, full-synchronous converter using PWM to regulate the output voltage.
+While operating in this mode, the output voltage is regulated by switching at a constant frequency and modulating the duty cycle to control the power to the load.
 This provides excellent line and load regulation and low output voltage ripple.

-In PFM the high-side MOSFET is turned on in a burst of one or more pulses to provide energy to the load.
+In PFM, the high-side MOSFET is turned on in a burst of one or more pulses to provide energy to the load.
 The duration of the burst depends on how long it takes the inductor current to reach I{PEAK-MIN}.
-The frequency of these bursts is adjusted to regulate the output, while diode emulation (DEM) is used to maximize efficiency (see Glossary).
+The frequency of these bursts is adjusted to regulate the output, while diode emulation is used to maximize efficiency (see the Glossary).
 This mode provides high light-load efficiency by reducing the amount of input supply current required to regulate the output voltage at small loads.
 This trades off very good light-load efficiency for larger output voltage ripple and variable switching frequency.
 Also, a small increase in output voltage occurs at light loads.
-The actual switching frequency and output voltage ripple depends on the input voltage, output voltage, and load.
-Typical switching waveforms in PFM and PWM are shown in Figure 13 and Figure 14.
-See the Application Curves for output voltage variation with load in auto mode.
+The actual switching frequency and output voltage ripple depend on the input voltage, output voltage, and load.